jshttp/cookie/README.md

 ## Encode and decode

-Cookie accepts `encode` and `decode` options to serialize and deserialize a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
+Cookie accepts `encode` or `decode` options for processing a [cookie-value](https://datatracker.ietf.org/doc/html/rfc6265#section-4.1.1).
-Since the value of a cookie has a limited character set (and must be a simple string), these functions are be used to transform values into strings suitable for a cookies value.
+Since the value of a cookie has a limited character set (and must be a simple string), these functions are used to transform values into strings suitable for a cookies value.

 The default `encode` function is the global `encodeURIComponent`.